🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 How to record through Zencastr

-💡 Pro Tip: Ask guests to keep their browser tab open until all local files have fully uploaded.
-Closing early may cause lost recordings.
+💡 Pro Tip: Remind guests to keep their browser tab open until the upload bar hits 100%.
+Closing it early strands the local files on their computer.

 Here’s how to use it step by step.